datalad-handbook/book/docs/basics/101-137-history.rst

    that rewriting history that is *pushed*/*published* to another location will require a force-push!

-   Running this command gives you a list of the N most recent commits in a text editor (which may be :term:`vim`!), sorted with the most recent commit on the bottom:
+   Running this command yields a list of the N most recent commits in a text editor (which may be :term:`vim`!), with the most recent commit at the bottom:

    .. code-block:: text